 “I feel that I am in a good position to continue on with the positive path the city is on,” she said.
 “We’ve had a lot of growth, and I would like to make sure that any development we have is compatible with Parkland’s lifestyle.”

 Hunschofsky has been a hands-on commissioner, attending school board meetings, making it a priority to keep schools in Parkland the best in the County.
 So when a boundary proposal from a school board member split children up who attend Parkland school – bussing some of them across the county, she made sure the students, even those from Coral Springs, were not displaced elsewhere.

 For three years, Hunschofsky has been the working force behind the street light program on Loxahatchee Road – and soon on Nob Hill and University Drive.
 She was also involved with getting the 24 classroom additions for Riverglades Elementary School.

-Although her children do not attend public schools, Hunschofsky served on the Educational Advisory Board for seven years prior to being elected.
-It was on this committee where she spoke in front of the school board in favor of building Heron Heights Elementary.
-She also helped bring forward scholarships to high school students and wifi to Stoneman Douglas High School, all while she was covering school events for Parkland Life magazine.
+Although her children do not attend public schools, Hunschofsky served on the Educational Advisory Board for seven years before being elected.
+On this committee, she spoke in front of the school board in favor of building Heron Heights Elementary.
+She also helped bring forward scholarships to high school students and wifi to Stoneman Douglas High School, all while covering school events for Parkland Life magazine.

 “Whether or not you have kids in public schools, the success of our schools is so important to our city and our property values,” she said.

-Before she was elected, there were proclamations at city commission meetings, but not nearly as much as there are now.
-Thanks to Hunschofsky, she makes sure that city staff acknowledges the volunteers, PTA members, bands, teams, principals and students.
+There were proclamations at city commission meetings before she was elected, but not nearly as much as there are now.
+Thanks to Hunschofsky, she makes sure that the city staff acknowledges the volunteers, PTA members, bands, teams, principals, and students.